Copied URL to clipboard!

 So, with your social media goals in mind, choose which metrics you’ll report on for each platform.

-This will help you frame and fill out the rest of the report, including whether you’re on track to hit your monthly, quarterly, or yearly goals.
+This will help you frame and fill out the report — including whether you’re on pace to hit your monthly, quarterly, and yearly goals.

 Step #2: Include a High-level Overview of Your Progress